 A lot of Windows systems ship without a TPM 2.0 module.
-Boot Camp Macs (including T2 Macs like the 2018-2020 MacBook Pro, iMac, and Mac Mini), older desktops, custom builds with it disabled in BIOS, and VMs that don't pass through the host TPM.
-Apple's T2 security chip handles Mac-side encryption but doesn't provide a TPM to Windows.
+Intel Macs, older desktops, custom builds with it disabled in BIOS, and VMs that do not pass through the host TPM all hit the same wall.
 Without TPM 2.0, Windows blocks a growing list of features that depend on platform security.

 What breaks without TPM 2.0